-Bertram Recognizes Original PLTW Schools at New York State Conference
+Bertram Honors PLTW Schools at NY State Conference

 At the largest New York Project Lead The Way (PLTW) State Conference yet, PLTW President and CEO Vince Bertram recognized the upcoming 20th anniversary of the original PLTW schools.
 Nine of the original twelve are still offering PLTW programs to students.